 Most attacks are conducted against servers, but as services have become harder to attack, easier targets have been selected.
 Client-side attacks are a result of this, where an attacker will target the various applications installed on the workstation of an employee within a target organization.
 Themenu category has a number of excellent applications that can help conduct these types of attacks.

-This sort of attack is best exploited by the Flash, Acrobat Reader, and Java attacks that were very common in the early 2000s.
-In these cases, attackers would try to solicit a target to visit a malicious web page.
-These pages would contain specialized code that would trigger vulnerabilities in these client-side applications, resulting in the ability to run malicious code on the targets system.
+This sort of attack were commonly exploited by Flash, Acrobat Reader, and Java in the early 2000s.
+Currently HTML Application (HTA) is the popular method.
+In the above cases, attackers would try to solicit a target to visit a malicious web page.
+These pages would contain specialized code that would trigger either vulnerabilities in these client-side applications or trick the user, resulting in the ability to run malicious code on the targets system.